knitesh/ReactConfig/README.md

 # ReactConfig
-Constains Package.json and other configurations for React APP
+ A starter React webpack and babel based configuration, supports hot module reloading.

+To start a new app:-

-Add Package.json and webpack.config.json to your master folder
+Add Package.json and webpack.config.json to your master folder and run below commands.

 ### Install WebPack and Webpack-dev-server by running below commands
 * $npm install webpack -g